Smart Search Recommendation: Configuring Default Filters

 | Button | Description |

-| Hide filter values | Temporarily hide selected filter values from appearing in the storefront filter list. |
+| Hide filter values | Temporarily hide selected filter values from appearing in the storefront filter list.
+You can also turn off the eye icon next to each value to hide them individually. |

-| Display filter values | Make hidden filter values visible again. |
+| Display filter values | Make hidden filter values visible again.
+You can also turn on the eye icon next to each value to display the value. |

 | Import / Export | Bulk upload or download filter values for faster setup — ideal for large catalogs with many color or size variations. |